 Thirty or forty years ago, “lifestyle” would have referred to the fact that we’re a gay couple, living an “alternative” lifestyle.

-These days, what’s alternative about our lifestyle, we think, is more along the lines of the fact that we live with an older single woman and our on-the-cusp-of-adulthood special-needs daughter.
+These days, what’s alternative about our lifestyle, we think, is more along the lines that our home is primarily art studio, with some living space carved out.
 Or you could call the fact that we’re more likely to shop for something in a thrift store than in a popular retail outlet a “lifestyle choice.”

 A lot of people, when they refer to lifestyle, refer to a home’s kitchen: lifestyle has to do with whether you like simple or complicated recipes, or whether you favor the cuisine of a particular part of the world.